dipaloke/next_auth_all_in_one/README.md

 - Our entire application is protected (user needs to-be logged in ) except lending page, login, sign-up page.
 - Logged in users cant access login page or sign-up page. gets redirected if tried to access.
 - People registered with OAuth providers(google/github) don't need email verification (field auto set for them)
 - Here email verification is a Date type not a boolean.
-So we can see ata a glace when an user verified his/her email.
+So we can see at a glace when an user verified his/her email.
+- User can regenerate verify mail by trying to login with a registered but not verified email.

 ## Packages: